ISISComputingGroup/ibex_developers_manual/Instron-stress-rig.md

 - The Ethernet GPIB box requires a driver for the LabVIEW driver.
 This can be installed from `\\isis\installs\Installs\Applications\LabVIEW\GPIB-ENET bits\GPIB Software`.
   - Note, **the version of GPIB MUST be 2.7 (from the share above), later versions WILL NOT WORK WITH THE STRESS RIG**
 - Run the installer as an administrator, accept the defaults.
 It will unzip, then install.
 It takes a while to install.
-- You then need to set up the ENET box, Gareth or Freddie can show you how to set this up
+- You then need to map the ENET box, Gareth or Freddie can show you how to set this up.
+Usually this means going into NI-MAX and finding devices - it should come up (otherwise, you may have to enter it's IP address manually).
 - LabVIEW vi located at : `C:\LabVIEW Modules\Instruments\ENGINX\Stress Rig\Stress Rig - System Functions.llb\Stress Rig - 100 kN Stress Rig.vi`
 - On running the vi, you will get some dialogs – just ok through them.
 The indicators should then be updating.
 - If you can't get the labview to talk at all, the stress rig might need to be power cycled. @GDH-ISIS and @FreddieAkeroyd know how to do this.
 The basic instructions are below: